wellingtonsa/DeveloPulse-challenge/README.md

 It's a challenge created ny DeveloPulse which has the main proposal of measure the candidate's technical knowledges around of JS frameworks such as ReactJS and NodeJS.

-This challenge contains an implementation fo a `Contact Us` webpage, where the user can fill its information in order to enter in cotact with DeveloPulse support.
+This challenge contains an implementation of a `Contact Us` webpage, where the user can fill its information in order to contact the DeveloPulse support.

 ## Introduction